yuraloginoff/Sliderify/README.md

 ## Credits
 Initially written by [Yura Loginov](http://yuraloginoff.com).

-If you have any quetion about this plugin please contact me on twitter - [@yuraloginoff](https://twitter.com/yuraloginoff)
+If you have any questions about this plugin please contact me on twitter - [@yuraloginoff](https://twitter.com/yuraloginoff)

 ## Legal